Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: The Proposed Approach

 \textbf{Training:} We use a batch size of $32$ and train the overall deep network for 140 epochs on $6$ NVIDIA 1080ti GPUs.
 To alleviate overfitting, we adopt data augmentation techniques including random scaling, random horizontal flipping, and random cropping for the 2D detection, and random horizontal flipping for the 3D detection, respectively.
 We use the Adam optimizer with 1e-5 weight decay to optimize the full training loss as described in~\cite{monopair}.
 The initial learning rate is 1.25e-4, which is dropped by multiplying $0.1$ after the $90$-th and the $120$-th epoch.
 To make train stable, we apply the linear warm-up strategy for learning with the geometric network module in the first 5 epochs.

 \textbf{Inference:} We first predict 2D bounding boxes, 3D dimensions, and orientations via a shared backbone and several separate task branches.
-Than, we use the proposed formula to predict coarse depth followed by several convolution layers for the depth estimation.
+Then, we use the proposed geometric module leveraging the above 2D/3D predictions to predict depth.
 Finally, similar to~\cite{centernet}, we use a simple post-processing algorithm through $3\times3$ maxpooling and back-projection to recover 3D bounding boxes from 2D boxes, 3D dimensions, orientations, and the depth.